 - changes in bladder habits

-Small vessel disease accounts for up to 25% of all ischemic strokes.
-The symptoms of a stroke include:
+Small vessel disease accounts for up to

 - a sudden and severe headache